JesseBski/JesseBski.github.io/index.md

 ---

-## 🛡️ SOC Fundamentals — TryHackMe, SOC Level 1 Analyst (Simulated)
+## 🛡️ SOC Fundamentals — TryHackMe, SOC Level 1 Analyst

 **Summary:** I completed TryHackMe's SOC Fundamentals room, which introduces the 3 pillars of a Security Operations Center.
 The room covers how SOC teams detect and respond to threats, the responsibilities across analyst tiers L1-L3, and how tools like SIEM, EDR, and firewalls work their way into daily operations.
 The simulation put me in the role of an L1 Analyst investigating live alerts.